aleksandr-vin/aleksandr-vin.github.io/_posts/2024-02-21-personal-cloud-on-hetzner-part-2.md

 Note that *NODE_ENV* is commented out -- it is breaking the `npm run build` for now, I need to still figure it out.

+#### Benchmarking (the React app)

+SSR, and Partial Prerendering and no API calls from the client... how you benchmark that?
+TBD.